aollivierre/IntuneDeviceMigration/Readme.md

 *   **Encryption:** The script encrypts sensitive information if the user opts to upload logs to GitHub.
 This includes encrypting secrets for secure upload.
 *   **Status Pop-up:** A Windows form provides the device’s Azure AD and Intune enrollment status.
 If the device is already Azure AD joined and Intune enrolled, the script exits gracefully.

+---

+### OneDrive and User Profile Preparation

+This tool includes automated steps to ensure **OneDrive Known Folder Move (KFM)** is enabled and **OneDrive is fully synced** before starting the migration process.
+Additionally, the DMU tool will:

+- Backup **Outlook signatures**, **Google Chrome Profile** and the **Downloads folder** to the logged-in user’s designated OneDrive folder.

+#### Important Note on User Login:
+To avoid sync errors during migration, please ensure that **all other user accounts are logged off**, leaving only the current user (under which OneDrive is running) logged in.
+Having multiple active user sessions can interfere with the OneDrive sync verification process, causing it to fail.

+---

 ### 6\. **Logging**

 *   **Local Logs:** All logs are stored in `C:\logs` with detailed information on script execution.